Exploring Kadalu Storage in k3d Cluster - Operator

 -> kubectl patch deployments.apps operator --patch "$(cat /tmp/patch.yaml)"

-Now, all the things are in place to trace the steps that operator performs, I made below changes and copied the source to kadalu-operator
+Now, all the things are in place to trace the steps that operator performs, I made below changes and copied the source to kadalu-operator container

 # git diff operator/main.py